-Taking this medicine with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
-Ask your doctor before taking Celexa with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking Celexa with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
+Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.

-Many drugs can interact with Celexa.
+Many drugs can interact with citalopram.
 Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with Celexa, especially:
+Tell your doctor about all your current medicines and any you start or stop using, especially:

-- any other antidepressant; - anagrelide, cimetidine, droperidol, methadone, ondansetron, anagrelide, cimetidine, droperidol, methadone, tramadol; - St. John's wort, tryptophan (sometimes called L-tryptophan); - a blood thinner (warfarin, Coumadin, Jantoven); - an antibiotic azithromycin, clarithromycin, erythromycin, levofloxacin, moxifloxacin, pentamidine; - cancer medicine arsenic trioxide, doxorubicin, vandetanib; - anti-malaria medication chloroquine, halofantrine; - heart rhythm medicine amiodarone, disopyramide, dofetilide, dronedarone, flecainide, ibutilide, quinidine, sotalol; - medicine to treat a psychiatric disorder chlorpromazine, haloperidol, lithium, thioridazine; or - migraine headache medicine sumatriptan, zolmitriptan.
+- cimetidine;

+- lithium;

+- St. John's wort;

+- tryptophan (sometimes called L-tryptophan);

+- a blood thinner (warfarin, Coumadin, Jantoven);

+- any other antidepressant;

+- heart medication;

+- medicine to treat a psychiatric disorder; or

+- "triptan" migraine headache medicine.